Why Policy Gradient Algorithms Work for Undiscounted Total-Reward MDPs

 \paragraph{Policy gradient method.} Policy gradient methods \citep{williams1992simple,sutton1999policy,konda1999actor,kakade2001natural} are foundational reinforcement learning algorithms, commonly implemented with deep neural networks for policy parameterization \citep{schulman2015trust,schulman2017proximal}.
-In line with their practical success, convergence of policy gradient variants has been extensively studied across settings.
-In discounted total-reward infinite horizon MDP, \cite{agarwal2021theory, xiao2022convergence, bhandari2024global,mei2020global} analyzed convergence of projected policy gradient and naive policy gradient with softmax parametrization.
+In line with their practical success, convergence and sample complexity of policy gradient variants have been extensively studied across settings.
+In discounted total-reward infinite-horizon MDP, \cite{agarwal2021theory, xiao2022convergence, bhandari2024global,mei2020global} analyzed convergence of projected policy gradient and naive policy gradient with softmax parametrization.
 The natural policy gradient, introduced by \cite{kakade2001natural} and viewable as a special case of mirror descent \citep{shani2020adaptive}, has been analyzed by \cite{agarwal2021theory, cen2022fast,xiao2022convergence, lan2023policy}.
-In the average reward MDP, convergence results have been established by \cite{even2009online,murthy2023convergence,bai2024regret,kumar2024global}, and related analyses exist for the finite horizon setup as well \citep{hambly2021policy,guo2022theoretical,klein2023beyond}.
+In the average reward MDP, where the goal is to maximize long-term, steady-state performance, convergence and sample complexity results have been established by \cite{even2009online,murthy2023convergence,bai2024regret,kumar2024global, li2025stochastic}, and related analyses exist for the finite horizon setup as well \citep{hambly2021policy,guo2022theoretical,klein2023beyond}.

 In undiscounted total-reward infinite-horizon MDP, however, there are few results on policy gradient methods.
 Since \citet{sutton1999policy} established the policy gradient theorem only for the discounted total-reward and average reward MDPs, \citet{bojun2020steady,ribera2025reinforcement} analyze policy gradients for the undiscounted total-reward random time horizon MDP.
-Specifically, \citet{bojun2020steady} consider an episodic learning process that can be viewed as an ergodic Markov chain with finite episode length , and establish a policy gradient theorem via the steady state distribution. \citet{ribera2025reinforcement} consider trajectory dependent random termination times and prove a policy gradient theorem with an almost surely finite termination time.
-We note that neither work further analyzes the convergence of policy gradient methods, and their setups and assumptions differ from ours, as shown in next section.
+Specifically, \citet{bojun2020steady} considers an episodic learning process that can be viewed as an ergodic Markov chain with finite episode length, and establish a policy gradient theorem via the steady state distribution. \citet{ribera2025reinforcement} consider trajectory dependent random termination times and prove a policy gradient theorem with an almost surely finite termination time.
+We note that neither work further analyzes the convergence of policy gradient methods, and their setups and assumptions differ from ours, as shown in the next section.